Discover the many secrets of Portuguese cork

 The importance of cork for Portugal

 In Ancient Greece, the cork oak was a symbol of freedom and honour, the reason why only priests were allowed to cut them down.
-In Portugal, the cork oak is so important that no one is allowed to cut them down!
+In Portugal, the cork oak is so important that no one is allowed to cut it down!

 The first agrarian laws protecting the cork oak forests in Portugal appeared in 1209.
 Today, the “sobreiro” is classified as a National Tree of Portugal and cutting one down is prohibited by law.